suusanp/stealth-health/m3/Architechture.md

 ## 8. Conclusion
-Our app's design philosophy centers on privacy by design, offering a secure and user-friendly alternative for health and fitness tracking.
-By addressing the privacy concerns associated with Fitbit and other cloud-based fitness apps, we aim to provide privacy-conscious users with a solution that respects their data sovereignty and promotes a healthier lifestyle without compromising personal information.
+Our app's design philosophy centers on privacy by design, We wish to provide a secure and user-friendly alternative for health and fitness tracking.
+After studying the issues and  privacy concerns associated with Fitbit and other cloud-based fitness apps, we aim to provide privacy-conscious users with a solution that respects their data sovereignty and promotes a healthier lifestyle without compromising personal information.

 ## Footnotes